bcgsc/RAILS/readme.md

 ### How it works
 -------------

-The pipeline is detailed in the provided script runRAILS.sh.
+The pipeline is detailed in the provided script runRAILS.sh and runRAILS_lowcontiguityseqs.sh.
 PLEASE ensure the draft assembly is FASTA-formatted with one sequence per line (NO LINE BREAKS)

 Cobbler's process: